ThatSealgair/learning-go-with-tests-quii/notes/notes.md

 ## Benchmarking
 Benchmarks operate within the testing file and have the following rules
 - The benchmark function must start with the word `Benchmark`
 - The benchmark function takes one argument only `t *testing.B`
 - To run benchmarks, enter in the command line `go test -bench=.`

+## Test coverage
+To check that your tests cover all functions run the following in the terminal `go test -cover`